devgaganin/Save-Restricted-Content-Bot-V2/README.md

 git clone your_repo_link
 cd you_repo_name
 pip3 install -r requirements.txt
-python3 -m main
+python3 -m ggn
 ```

-- if you want bot to be running in background then enter `screen -S gagan` before `python3 -m main`
+- if you want bot to be running in background then enter `screen -S gagan` before `python3 -m ggn`
 - after `python3 -m main`, click `ctrl+A`, `ctrl+D`
 - if you want to stop bot, then enter `screen -r gagan` and to kill screen enter `screen -S gagan -X quit`.